raspberrypilearning/pacman-terminal/en/step_4.md

-## Move around the pi terminal
+## Move around the Pi terminal

-In this step, we will learn how to get Pacman to navigate the pi terminal, just like when Pacman moves around the maze.
+In this step, you will learn how to get Pacman to navigate the Pi's terminal, just like when Pacman moves around his maze.

 ![Pacman Gif](images/pacmangiphy.gif)

 ### Listing directory content

-`ls` looks at the folder you are in then "lists" the files and **directories** inside it.
+The `ls` command looks at the folder you are in and then lists the files and **directories** inside it.
+When you're using the terminal, folders are called directories.

-+ After the shell prompt, type `ls` and press enter.
-Make sure you type the letter l as in "lime" and not the number 1.
++ After the shell prompt, type `ls` and press <kbd>Enter</kbd>.
+Make sure you type the letter `l` as in "lime" and not the number `1`.
   ```
   ls
   ```
   You should get a similar result to this:
   ![LS Command](images/lscommand.png)

-  Here, we cannot see any files, because there are none at this level, but we can see lots of directories.
-When using the terminal, folders are called directories.
+  Here, you cannot see any files, because there aren't any, but you can see lots of directories.

-  The directory, or folder we are in, therefore contains these directories:
+  The directory, or folder you are in, therefore contains these directories:
-  *Desktop, Downloads, Pictures, python_games, Scratch Projects, Videos, Documents, Music, Public, Scratch, and Templates*
+  `Desktop`, `Downloads`, `Pictures`, `python_games`, `Scratch Projects`, `Videos`, `Documents`, `Music`, `Public`, `Scratch`, and `Templates`

-### Print Working Directory
+### Print working directory

 `pwd` stands for "print working directory".
-It tells you what directory you are currently in so you will not get lost.
-It shows where you are in the Pi's **filesystem**
+This command shows where you are in the Pi's **file system**, meaning it tells you what directory you are currently in in the command line so you don't get lost.

-+ Type `pwd` and press enter.
++ Type `pwd` and press <kbd>Enter</kbd>.
   ```
   pwd
   ```
   This is what you should get (results in the red box):
   ![PWD Command](images/pwdcommand.png)

-  Here we can see we are in the **/home/pi/** directory.
+  Here you can see that you are in the `/home/pi/` directory.

-  The filesystem is how files and directories on your computer are organised.
-A filesystem usually organises a computer's files and directories into a tree structure:
+  The file system is how files and directories on your computer are organised.
+A file system usually organises a computer's files and directories into a tree structure:

   |                                              |                                              |
   | :------------------------------------------: | :------------------------------------------: |